AdobeDocs/adobe-sign/soap-to-rest-migration.md

 | :---    |  :----   |
 | `getBaseUris` | /baseUris, GET  |

-Base URIs: API calls starting v5 of REST API must be made on a specific base URL obtained either from the api\_access\_point returned from the OAuth workflow or by making a call to the `GET /baseUris` endpoint.
+**Note:** Base URIs: API calls starting v5 of REST API must be made on a specific base URL obtained either from the api\_access\_point returned from the OAuth workflow or by making a call to the `GET /baseUris` endpoint.

 ## Document Methods